vtex/faststore/docs/components-architecture.md

 We decided to use data attributes for styling with this pattern: `data-store-component-kebab-case-name`.

-So, for example, if you want to create a new molecule component called CheckboxGroup:
+Creating a new molecule component called CheckboxGroup:

 ```tsx
 interface CheckboxGroupProps {}